ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 The annotation `Set[str]` indicates that every element of the set should be a string.
 If code later tries to add a non-string to `unique_ids`, a type checker will report an error.
-As with lists, specifying the element type of a set makes the intended content clear.
+As with lists, specifying the element type as `Set` makes the intended content clear.
 It also helps readers understand what kind of data `unique_ids` holds (e.g., user identifiers, in this case represented as strings).

 ### Dictionaries